Global Warming is Real

 The U.S. federal government has not developed a national policy on climate change.

 In spite of scientific consensus and virtually worldwide agreement on climate change, it remains a topic of political debate in the U.S. Many members of Congress continue to challenge the findings of climate science.
 President Trump, who once called global warming a Chinese hoax, has appointed as head of the Environmental Protection Agency Scott Pruitt, who has been criticized as a climate change denier.

 But while the federal government does nothing, the impact of climate change is becoming more and more evident.
-Flooding from heavy rain has increased in wet, low lying areas like Louisiana, and tidal flooding has increased on the East and Gulf Coasts, particularly in areas like Miami Beach and Fort Lauderdale which are situated on low-lying reclaimed land.
+Flooding from heavy rain has increased in wet, low lying areas like Louisiana, California experienced wildfires of disastrous proportions in 2017, and tidal flooding has increased on the East and Gulf Coasts, particularly in areas like Miami Beach and Fort Lauderdale which are situated on low-lying reclaimed land.
 It is also predicted that changes in ocean currents will result in higher tides on the west coast.
 Some scientists predict a potential sea level rise of six or seven feet by the year 2100, a prospect which could result in the destruction of entire cities.

 Although relatively shallow, tidal flooding can cause greater long term damage than fresh water flooding.
 The salt in ocean water can damage vegetation, kill trees and poison wells, while in the new saline environment salt water plants can become invasive weeds.Credit: By maxstrz on Flickr [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons